Steps of Scouting

 WEBELOS, an acronym for “WE’LL BE LOYAL SCOUTS,” is the rank for when you have completed third grade or are 10 years old.
 Seven adventures are required.

 For the ARROW OF LIGHT rank, earned after fourth grade, seven adventures are required.
 An adventure pin is awarded for each completed adventure.
 Arrow of Light is Cub Scouting’s final rank before Boy Scouts.

-In order to join Boy Scouts, you must be 11 years old or have completed fifth grade or earned the Arrow of Light Award and be at least 10 years old.
+In order to join Scouts BSA, you must be 11 years old or have completed fifth grade or earned the Arrow of Light Award and be at least 10 years old.

 The first rank, SCOUT, is earned by demonstrating a basic knowledge of Scouting ideals and symbolism along with several commonly used knots.